Prunus pseudocerasus: Uses

 In China it has been cultivated for its edible (if tart) fruit for around 2000 years.
 In Japan it is favored as an ornamental tree for its tendency to bloom, flowers before leaves, earlier than the Japanese cherry Prunus serrulata.
 A tetraploid with 2n=32 chromosomes, it is used as rootstock for other flowering cherries.
 It is the parent of a number of hybrid cultivars.
 It is resistant to the fungal disease cherry leaf spot.
-P. pseudocerasus contain carotene, vitamin C, proteins, saccharides, iron, and phosphorus.
 P. pseudocerasus is near extinction in the wild due to anthropogenic activities.